ojw1002/Snake-Game/README.md

 # Snake-Game
-Simple snake game using HTML, CSS &amp; JavaScript
+The SNAKE GAME using HTML, CSS &amp; JavaScript